ACoSeMSusTran/webpage/content/authors/joseangelmartin/_index.md

 authors:
   - joseangelmartin
 user_groups:
-  - PhD Students
+  - Researchers
 highlight_name: false
 email: ""
 ---
-José Ángel Martín Baos is a predoctoral researcher in computer science in the Escuela Superior de Informática of the University of Castilla-La Mancha.
+José Ángel Martín Baos is an Assistant Professor (PhD) at the Escuela Superior de Informática of the University of Castilla-La Mancha.
+He obtained his PhD in Advanced Computer Technologies from the University of Castilla-La Mancha in 2023.
 There, he graduated with honors on both a BSc. in computer science in the year 2018, and a MSc. in computer science in the year 2019.

-He is currently studying his PhD at the University of Castilla-La Mancha as a teaching assistant (profesor Ayudante).
-Previously, he has been working with a FPU (Ayudas para la formación de profesorado universitario) grant from the Spanish Ministry of Science, Innovation and Universities.
-He is also working as research assistant in the MAT (Modelos y Algoritmos en Sistemas de Transportes) research group since 2016.
+Since 2016, José Ángel has been working as a researcher in the MAT (Modelos y Algoritmos en Sistemas de Transportes) research group at the University of Castilla-La Mancha.
+His research focuses on the use of machine learning models and artificial intelligence for solving optimization problems in the field of transportation.
+Specifically, he has worked on the application of machine learning models for transport demand modeling.